 Since the physical facilities are limited, preference is given to students whose parents are members of a constituent church.
 After that preference, all other potential students will be considered.
-Admission of all applicants is subject to Memphis Junior Academy Board approval.
+Admission of all applicants is subject to Memphis Adventist Academy Board approval.

-Because MJA does not have the resources (e.g. personnel, facilities, equipment) to meet the needs of many disabled children, consultation among parents, teachers and the principal must occur prior to admittance.
-Within its ability to serve, the school will cooperate with parents and other agencies in seeking to provide solutions for the specific needs of disabled children.
+Because MAA does not have the resources (e.g. personnel, facilities, equipment) to meet the needs of many students with special needs children, consultation among parents, teachers and the principal must occur prior to admittance.
+Within its ability to serve, the school will cooperate with parents and other agencies in seeking to provide solutions for students with special needs.